 - The POC must be signed by an authorized person, but counsel should use caution when considering to sign on behalf of the client as some courts have held that this waives the attorney-client privilege.

 - The POC must be filed by the bar date, which in voluntary cases is set to be no later than 70 days after the bankruptcy filing.

 You are also required to include total amounts for pre-petition and post-petition attorney fees and interest.

 Finally, consider whether the creditor holds any property against which it has a right of setoff.
 These setoff rights are generally provided for under state or federal law outside of the Bankruptcy Code.
 Section 553 of the Bankruptcy Code provides further guidance on setoffs.

 A Reaffirmation Agreement is a helpful tool that may be available to the secured creditor to maximize payout on their claim.
 It is a contract between the debtor and the creditor where the debtor promises to continue owing to the creditor after the bankruptcy case closes.

-Some reasons for why a debtor would want to sign a Reaffirmation Agreement may include a desire to keep the property that secures the secured creditor’s debt, or to avoid having the secured creditor pursue the guarantor.
+Some reasons why a debtor would want to sign a Reaffirmation Agreement may include a desire to keep the property that secures the secured creditor’s debt or to avoid having the secured creditor pursue the guarantor.

 The secured creditor, on the other hand, can benefit significantly.
 The debtor would continue making payments after the bankruptcy case closes, the underlying security interest remains in place, and the secured creditor’s overall chances for recovery are improved (especially if the secured creditor were under-secured in bankruptcy).